Passaword/Passaword/docs/_build/html/_sources/security.rst.txt

 Yes - although unlikely, that's why you need to use a layered approach to make it as difficult as possible.
 It's recommended to always use a passphrase and supply that via a different channel.

-In the worst case where someone has devrypted your secret, you will know about it due to the self-destructing nature of Passaword secrets.
+In the worst case where someone has decrypted your secret, you will know about it due to the self-destructing nature of Passaword secrets.
 You should reset that secret / password and resend it.

 ==================
 Server Security